By Scott Canipe

 The exercises are to promote functionality, intensity, and variability with many muti-joint executions in the movements.
 Gymnastic rings, pull up bars, dumbbells, kettle bells, and a myriad of body weight exercises are all incorporated in the program.

-can be concluded that it has three areas that embody its fitness approach:
+The philosophy has three areas that embody its fitness approach:

-because of the competitive nature to it.
+CrossFit is extremely motivating because of the competitive nature to it.
 Workout circuits are timed with the sole objective to inspire the trainee to improve his or her period for the next training session.

 Furthermore, there is great community involvement as members post videos of themselves engaging in a new workout or "Workout of the Day" (WOD).
 They also publicly post performance scores to the CrossFit society via affiliate gyms and the company’s website.
 This incites the competitive nature within the members to train harder so that he or she can triumph over the previously posted score.